hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

 ### Availability During Upgrades

-Upgrades for the Installer architecture use the Installer dashboard.
+Upgrades use the installer dashboard.
 Once an upgrade has been been detected (either online or airgap), the new code is imported.
 Once ready, all services on the instance are restarted running the new code.
 The expected downtime is between 30 seconds and 5 minutes,